fayalzouman/cashdash/03_showcasingProducts/01_react_3_app.md

 yarn add mobx
 yarn add mobx-react

-This will allow your website render on your screen.
+This will allow you to create stores.
+Stores will hold all of our functions which will be easily accessible to the different components.

 import React from "react";
 import { Switch, Route, Redirect, withRouter } from "react-router-dom";